-Besides his duties as the commander of the 8 a.m. to 4 p.m. shift, Glen is the departments Criminal Intelligence Liaison Officer, Officer in charge of the Crime Analysis Unit and OIC of the ATV Unit.
-He is the department’s Criminal Justice Information System (CJIS) Representative and he frequently works with the department’s Domestic Violence Unit and DARE Officers teaching the RAD (Rape Aggression Defense), Radkids (Resisting Aggression Defensively) and RAD for Seniors Self-Defense Programs.
-Glen also manages his departments' social media efforts, Citizens Police Academies and Crime Prevention Efforts.
+Glen is the Support Services Lieutenant of the Burlington Police Department.
+He is his departments Criminal Intelligence Liaison Officer, Officer in charge of the Crime Analysis Unit and the department’s Criminal Justice Information System (CJIS) Representative.
+He frequently works with the department’s Domestic Violence Unit and DARE Officers teaching the RAD (Rape Aggression Defense), Radkids (Resisting Aggression Defensively) and RAD for Seniors Self-Defense Programs.
+Glen also manages his departments' Training Programs, Social Media, Citizens Police Academies, Emergency Preparedness, Community Outreach and Crime Prevention Efforts.

-Glen holds a Bachelor’s Degree in Criminal Justice from Western New England College and is a graduate of the New England Institute of Law Enforcement Management Command Training Program, NEMLEC Senior Leadership Program, and PERF SMIP.
+Glen holds a Master of Arts in Criminal Justice from UMass Lowell and a Masters certificate in Local Government Leadership and Management (Public Administration) from the Sawyer Business School of Suffolk University.
+He is a graduate of the New England Institute of Law Enforcement Management Command Training Program, NEMLEC Senior Leadership Program, and PERF SMIP.

 Glen is also an IACA Certified Law Enforcement Analyst (CLEA)

-Debra J. Piehl is a Project Manager for Data-Driven Approaches to Crime & Traffic Safety at the National Highway Traffic Safety Administration.
+Debra J. Piehl is the Senior Crime Analyst, Civilian Manager ACS at New York City Police Department.
+She was formerly a Project Manager for Data-Driven Approaches to Crime & Traffic Safety at the National Highway Traffic Safety Administration.
 She is also an independent consultant.
 Debra recently worked as the COMPSTAT Director of the Massachusetts State Police.
 She joined the State Police after seven years as the Director of Planning & Research for the Newton Police Department.
 She is a graduate of Valparaiso University with a Bachelor's degree in journalism and political science.
 She holds a Master's degree in criminal justice from Anna Maria College.
 Debra also has extensive training in crime and operational analysis and law enforcement policy and procedure.

 2010-Present: Lieutenant Glen Mills, Burlington Police Department